grahamross12/ode-solver/README.md

-# ode-solver
+# Differential Equation Solver
-A program to solve ordinary differential equations using genetic algorithms
+A program to solve ordinary differential equations using genetic algorithms.